-The SQE will replace the qualified lawyers transfer scheme (QLTS), serving foreign qualified lawyers who wish to requalify in the UK.
+The SQE has replaced the qualified lawyers transfer scheme (QLTS), serving foreign qualified lawyers who wish to requalify in the UK.

 Exemption from the SQE

-Qualified lawyers with practice rights will be able to apply for exemption from the SQE on the basis of their prior qualifications or experience.
+Qualified lawyers with practice rights are able to apply for exemption from the SQE on the basis of their prior qualifications or experience.
 Exemptions will only be granted from a whole component (or components) of the SQE.

 When the SRA recognises a qualified lawyer’s professional qualification as equating to part or all of the SQE1 and SQE2 assessments, the qualified lawyer will not be required to sit the corresponding components of the SQE assessment(s).
 This is provided for by Regulation 3.2 of the Authorisation of Individuals Regulations.

-Qualified overseas lawyers will not need to fulfil qualifying work experience requirement or get sign-off on it.
+Qualified overseas lawyers do not need to fulfil the qualifying work experience requirement or get sign-off on it.